DiamondLightSource/davidia/README.md

 ### `dvd-demo`

 This starts the plot server, opens a browser window and runs a demo script that shows different plots.
+Note there are host and port settings available - read the builtin help with `dvd-demo -h`

 ## Running Python plot server (with bundled example client)